acztassi/TSwitchButton/README.md

 - ButtonEvent - Is a pointer to an event which is invoked on each interaction.
 - "1" - Is te ID of button, used to identify which button is pressed, in case of reuse events for multiple buttons.

+## How to start?
+It is needed to setup main event!

 ### The main event

 ```